fuse-open/docs/articles/basics/quickstart.md

 ## Running your app

-After a project is created from the dashboard, it opens in Fuse.
-The app is now running in preview mode, which means any changes we make to it will instantly be reflected.
+After a project is created from the dashboard, it opens in Fuse X. The app is now running in preview mode, which means any changes we make to it will instantly be reflected.

 > We can also open a project from the command line through `fuse preview`.